Institute for Palestine Studies

 The Institute for Palestine Studies (IPS) is the oldest independent nonprofit public service research institute in the Arab world.
 It was established and incorporated in Beirut, Lebanon, in 1963 and has since served as a model for other such institutes in the region.
-It is the only institute in the world solely concerned with analyzing and documenting Palestinian affairs and the Arab–Israeli conflict.
-It also publishes scholarly journals and has published over 600 books, monographs, and documentary collections in English, Arabic and French—as well as its renowned quarterly academic journals: Journal of Palestine Studies, Jerusalem Quarterly, and Majallat al-Dirasat al-Filistiniyyah.
+It is the only institute solely concerned with analyzing and documenting Palestinian affairs and the Arab–Israeli conflict.
+It also publishes scholarly journals and has published more than 600 books, monographs, and documentary collections in English, Arabic and French—as well as its quarterly academic journals: Journal of Palestine Studies, Jerusalem Quarterly, and Majallat al-Dirasat al-Filistiniyyah.
 IPS's Library in Beirut is the largest in the Arab world specializing in Palestinian affairs, the Arab–Israeli conflict, and Judaica.

-It is led by a Board of Trustees comprising some forty scholars, businessmen, and public figures representing almost all Arab countries.
+It is led by a board of trustees comprising some forty scholars, businessmen, and public figures representing almost all Arab countries.
 The institute currently maintains offices in Beirut, Paris, Washington, and Ramallah.